KannonZenetism/zenetism-field-physics/structural-physics/structural-physics-foundations.md

 Physically:
 - Antiparticles mirror particles.
-- Negative energy solutions mirror positive ones.
+- Negative energy solutions mirror positive states.
 - Tachyons, singularities, and closed loops appear as entropic inversions.

-Every pair resolves to **zero** at the Aionic pole:
+Every pair resolves to **balance** at the Aionic pole:
 \[
 Cᵢ + Eᵢ = ⚫
 \]

-This symmetry ensures that the lattice is not infinite chaos, but a balanced system: emanation from Aion, mirrored by return to Aion.
+This symmetry ensures that the lattice is not dispersive chaos, but a balanced system: emanation from Aion, mirrored by return to Aion.

 ---